 As a junior, Moss broke LSU records for receptions (42) and receiving yards (534) by a tight end.
 Great hands paired with above-average blocking ability created a perfect weapon for the Tigers’ offense.
 Moss is carving his own path, but he definitely learned some of dad’s mind games to ruffle feathers, especially after beating Oklahoma in the Peach Bowl semifinal game.

-Last season, Moss was forced to redshirt after a foot fracture in training camp began a year-long recovery.
+The year before, Moss was forced to redshirt after a foot fracture in training camp began a year-long recovery.
 Surgery was required, but his foot injury didn’t heal properly despite relentless rehabilitation.
 Moss underwent a second surgery near the end of the season.

 “Last year was one of the hardest years of my life physically, emotionally and mentally,” Moss said back in September.
 “There was a lot up in the air.
 I didn’t know how I was going to come back from surgery, but I worked really hard this off-season, and I’m looking forward to this season.”